arr2036/yksofttoken/README.md

 These values will be written to the persitence file instead of random values being used.

+The value passed in via `-c` is always incremented by 1, to "reset" the session count.

+## Public ID prefixes

-In the case of the public identity any bytes not provided on the command line, will be filled with random bytes.
+Where a public identity is specified with `-I` any identity bytes not provided on the command line, will be filled with random bytes.
 Passing `-I frfr` for example, would produce a public identity with a `frfr` prefix e.g. `frfrttuhdgvb`.

-The value passed in via `-c` is always incremented by 1, to "reset" the session count.

 ## Time